Mary Talbot, Countess of Shrewsbury: Marriage

 In May 1573 Gilbert Talbot hired a "sober maiden" Margaret Butler who had been a servant of Nazareth Newton, Lady Southwell for his wife.

-In December 1607 the Earl and Countess of Shrewsbury and her brother Charles Cavendish went to Hardwick Hall for a day to see Bess of Hardwick.
+In December 1607 the Earl and Countess of Shrewsbury and her brother Charles Cavendish went to Hardwick Hall for a day to see her mother, Bess of Hardwick.
 Shrewsbury wrote he "found a lady of great years, or great wealth, and of a great wit, which yet still remains".

 Gift giving

 In December 1603, Arbella Stuart discussed with Mary the issue of buying New Year's Day gifts for Anne of Denmark.
 Stuart recommended asking one of queen's chamberers, Margaret Hartsyde, because she was discreet, and would let her "understand the Queenes minde with out knowing who asked it".
 From time to time, Mary and the Earl of Shrewsbury sent Arbella (when she was at court) gifts of hartshorn (used as a medicine) and red deer venison pies.

 Bess of Hardwick gave Mary a zibellino, an ermine fur with gilt attachments, in July 1607.
 Mary described the ermine as lifelike in her thank-you letter: 'with humble thanks for your Ladyship's "fayre and wellwrought Armen", which Godwilling I will keep as a great jewel both in respect of your Ladyship and her from whom your Ladyship had it, There can be nothing wrought in metal with more life'.
 Mary sent Bess a cushion, embroidered following the pattern of Lady Arundel's bed hangings.